-Deep oak and hickory wood laced with purring creeks and rocky rubble beckon me, but most days they must wait, as getting out of town to the nearest decent public hiking area requires twenty minutes–more than one can afford on a working day.
-Instead I often opt for a five minute drive (to avoid crossing a dangerous street with no side- or crosswalks) to the nearest municipal park.
+Deep oak and hickory wood laced with purring creeks and rocky rubble beckons me, but most days they must wait, as getting out of town to the nearest decent public hiking area requires twenty minutes–more than one can afford on a working day.
+Instead, I often opt for a five-minute drive (to avoid crossing a dangerous street with no side- or crosswalks) to the nearest municipal park.

 For the town I live in, this is a good park to reside near.
-It’s probably the most quiet, hilly, and reminiscent of the natural forest–good for a morning walk.
+It’s probably the quietest, hilly, and reminiscent of the natural forest–good for a morning walk.

-A pair of weimaraners, a well-groomed scottie, an elderly boxer–I love noting the dogs that pass me.
-I don’t remember much about their owners, just whether they were male or female and young or elderly, but I always remember the dogs: how they pant, how rhythmic their stride, any white on the muzzle, and how rotund their torsos.
+A pair of Weimaraners, a well-groomed Scottie, an elderly boxer–I love noting the dogs that pass me.
+I don’t remember much about their owners, just whether they were male or female and young or elderly, but I always remember the dogs: how they pant, how rhythmic their stride, and white on the muzzle, and how rotund their torsos.
 It’s akin to how many horse people don’t recall names of their fellow equestrians, but we’ll recall that the little bay Arabian named Ibn belongs to them.